AndyITZ1/revnotes/WeeklyNotes/Week4.md

     - event is the type of event being listened for
     - function is the function/code to run when the event happens
     - useCapture is the boolean value that is optional and is used to determine if the event handler should use **bubbling** or **capturing** for event propagation.
 This bubbling/capturing refers how to handle situations where multiple event handlers are listening to the same event (which one should run their function first).
 By default, the value is false (bubbling) if not specified.
+- If an EventListener is needed to be removed, then the removeEventListener() is used.

 ### What is event propagation?